Skip to content

 By · · Commercial

-The Batman Promotional: Cinematic Motion Styleframes -- styleframe by Ash Thorp
+The Batman - Promotional - styleframe by Ash Thorp

-Thorp's promotional concept for the Matt Reeves film shows breathing-room hierarchy, and that rest beat between two pieces of motion is what makes the next reveal land.
+Thorp's Batmobile concept for The Batman, the Matt Reeves film, shows breathing-room hierarchy, and that rest beat between two pieces of motion is what makes the next reveal land.
 It's a counterintuitive idea.
 The most important frame in a sequence is often the quiet one right before the payoff, because contrast needs a low point to push against.

 You can read that intent in a still.
 The Photoshop, Cinema 4D, and After Effects stack gives Thorp control over darkness, and this material lives in shadow.
 Empty, low-detail regions aren't wasted space.
 They're the pause.
 When most of the frame stays held and calm, the single lit accent hits harder when motion finally arrives.